US STOCKS-S&P 500, Dow slip on fear of new infection wave

 After financial markets began pricing in negative U.S. interest rates for the first time ever last week, all eyes will be on Federal Reserve Chair Jerome Powell’s outlook on the economy at a webcast event on Wednesday.

-Athletic apparel maker Under Armour Inc slumped 11.6% after reporting its quarterly revenue fell by 23%, while General Mills Inc rose 1.5% after it said it expects to surpass its own expectations for fiscal 2020 organic sales.
+Athletic apparel maker Under Armour Inc slumped 11.1% after it forecast a 50% to 60% drop in second-quarter revenue, while General Mills Inc rose 0.9% after it said it expects to surpass its own expectations for fiscal 2020 organic sales.

-Declining issues outnumbered advancers more than 3-to-1 on the NYSE and matched advancers on the Nasdaq.
+Declining issues outnumbered advancers for a 3.21-to-1 ratio on the NYSE and a 1.70-to-1 ratio on the Nasdaq.

-The S&P index recorded nine new 52-week highs and one new low while the Nasdaq recorded 56 new highs and four new lows.
-(Reporting by Medha Singh and Sruthi Shankar in Bengaluru; Editing by Shounak Dasgupta)
+The S&P index recorded 12 new 52-week highs and one new low, while the Nasdaq recorded 65 new highs and five new lows.
+(Reporting by Medha Singh, Sruthi Shankar and Devik Jain in Bengaluru; Editing by Shounak Dasgupta)